KIttenPixel/NebulaOS/README.md

 -   Multitasking
 -   Language packs and software localization
--   Multiple user profiles with password authentication
+-   Multiple user profiles with password authentication - NOT IN CURRENT VERSION

 ## How to install?